rhinocerose/eurorack-ForgeSeries/README.md

 - Eurorack standard 3U 6HP size
 - Power supply: 30mA (at 5V)
+- Module depth: 40mm
 - On-board converter from 12V to internal 5V

+Power supply can be select from an on-board jumper where closing the the SEL with REG jumper, will take power from eurorack 12V supply and closing the SEL with BOARD jumper, will take power from 5V (requires 16 pin cable).
+It can also be powered by the USB-C jack on the Seeeduino Xiao.

 ## Project State